Cleveland Federal Estate Tax Attorney

 "Portability" allows a surviving spouse to utilize the "deceased spousal unused exclusion" (DSUE) amount, effectively doubling the estate tax exemption available to the survivor.
 However, this benefit is not automatic.
 It requires the timely filing of IRS Form 706 for the estate of a deceased spouse, even if no tax is currently due.

 We prepare and file Form 706 for estates in Cuyahoga, Lake, and Lorain Counties to secure this valuable tax asset.
-Failing to make this election within the statutory timeframes (nine months from date of death, with a possible six-month extension) can result in the permanent loss of the portable exemption, potentially costing the family millions in future taxes.
+Failing to make this election within the statutory timeframes (generally nine months from date of death, with a possible six-month extension if properly requested) can result in the permanent loss of the portable exemption, potentially increasing the family’s future tax burden.

 At Law Offices of Daniel McGowan, LLC, we manage the preparation of returns, including the coordination of qualified appraisals for hard-to-value assets such as closely held business interests or commercial real estate.